sgreenlay/BeerGame/README.md

 # The Beer Game

-This is an unauthorized clone of [The Beer Game](https://beergame.masystem.se/) built with [Game Night](https://github.com/sgreenlay/GameNight).
+This is an unauthorized clone of [The Beer Game](https://beergame.masystem.se/).

 ## Setup